rhempel/growrepo/README.md

 ssb   4096R/79A9DE19 2014-08-07
 ```

-Don;t worry, I'm not giving anything away here - in fact you can grab
+Don't worry, I'm not giving anything away here - in fact you can grab
 my public keys anytime like this:

 ```